OkayAbedin/medbox/USER_GUIDE.md

 - Ensure all hardware is connected according to the Hardware Setup Guide
 - Power on the device
 - LEDs will cycle through colors during startup
-- LCD will display "MedBox | MarsLab" then "Hall Sensor Mode"
+- LCD will display "CareBox @MarsLab" then "Hall Sensor Mode"

 ### 2. Connect to WiFi
 - Device will automatically connect using configured credentials